phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.2 (2019-06-09) Added programmable Broadcast Message display duration!
+- Added: You can now set the approximate duration that messages sent in-game will be displayed.
+         (The util adds extra spaces before and after the message which causes Atlas to display the message longer).
+(Thanks to Norlinri for requesting).

+[ New Config Parameters/Changes ]
+	[--------------- IN-GAME ANNOUNCEMENT CONFIGURATION ---------------]
+	Approximate duration to display messages in-game (seconds)?
+(6-30) ###=15

 v1.7.1 (2019-06-09) Scheduler Hotfix.
 - Fixed: Several bugs with the Event Scheduler.
 (Thanks to Norlinri for reporting).
 - Added: Minutes option to DestroyWildDinos.
 (Thanks to Norlinri for requesting).

+[ New Config Parameters/Changes ]
+	[--------------- SCHEDULED DESTROYWILDDINOS ---------------]
+	Send DestroyWildDinos minute (0-59) ###=00

 v1.7.0 (2019-06-08) Hotfixes.
 Fixed several bugs with new installation.
 Added config files to backups.
 - Added: Backup now includes the AtlasServerUpdateUtility.ini and AtlasServerUpdateUtilityGridStartSelect.ini files.
 (Thanks to Linearburn for requesting).